-2. is NOT something one should believe in...(it's based on science, not faith).
+2. is NOT something one should believe in...(it's based on science, not faith or authority).

 3. Is NOT concerned with the origin of life... (it deals only with the origin of species).

-5. was NOT discovered or first explained by Charles Darwin... (there were others)
+.5. was NOT discovered or first explained by Charles Darwin... (there were others before him)

-6. is NOT the same thing as natural selection...(which is the how of evolution, the real "Theory of Evolution ...by Natural Selection", also deeply confirmed).
+6. is NOT the same thing as natural selection...(which is the how of evolution, the real "Theory of Evolution ...by Natural Selection."
+Natural selection, in its role of evolution, is also deeply confirmed.
+It has also been directly observed, by itself, therefore, it's a fact).

 7. is NOT something that happened only in the past... (it's still going on).

-8. is NOT something that happens to individuals...(it happens to populations).
+8. is NOT something that happens to individuals...(it happens to populations and species).

-9. is NOT an accidental or random process...(there are built-in limited options and selective aspects; even mutations are influenced by environmental factors).
+9. is NOT an accidental or random process...(there are limitations and selective aspects; even mutations are influenced by the environment).
 Its complex patterns are just as natural as the randomly generated and diverse patterns of snowflakes and crystals.

-10. does NOT have any evidence against it... (all observations support it).
+10. does NOT have any evidence against it... (all observations and studies support it).

-11. was NOT contrived to undermine religion...(rather, our awareness of it grew as we tried to make sense of many observations of life ithat were not consistent with traditional explanations.
+11. was NOT contrived to undermine religion...(rather, our awareness of it grew as we tried to make sense of many observations of life that were not consistent with traditional explanations).

 Biological Evolution is essentially the process whereby new species arise from earlier species by accumulated changes.
 This is often referred to as "descent with modification."
 At the species level, this speciation process is sometimes called microevolution.